Eildon Hall (Scottish Borders): History

 The house was built in 1802 for the Royal Navy surgeon Thomas Mein.
-Extensions were designed by the famous Scottish architect William Burn for the fifth Duke of Buccleuch, who bought the house in 1838 and wanted to use it as a base during the fox hunt season.
+Extensions were designed by the famous Scottish architect William Burn for the fifth Duke of Buccleuch, who bought the house in 1838 and wanted to use it as a base during the fox hunting season.
 The fifth Duke founded the Buccleuch Hunt in 1827; it chases the fox from the foothills of the Cheviot to the Lammermuir Hills.
 Princess Alice's memoirs, which she published in 1983, further the impression of Eildon Hall was a base for the fox hunting season.
 She mentions that her uncle Lord George Scott came often, as he was then Master of the Buccleuch Hunt; another paternal uncle, Lord Henry Scott, was equally enthusiastic about the hunt, who brought his friend, Cospatrick Douglas-Home, 11th Earl of Home.
 Princess Alice wrote: "Two days a week Uncle Henry and Cospatrick disappeared into Edinburgh to do something at a bank and thought themselves very hard worked; the rest of their time was spent hunting, shooting or fishing."
 Alice herself was keen on these activities, as testified to in the Illustrated London News, which wrote: "She was always very keen about hunting, and when at Eildon Hall missed very few meets."